guillermooo/sublime-undocs/source/glossary/glossary.rst

       Graphical display of a buffer.
 Multiple views can show the same buffer.

    plugin
-      A feature impemented in Python, which can consist of a single command or multiple commands.
+      A feature implemented in Python, which can consist of a single command or multiple commands.
 It can be contained in one *.py* file or many *.py* files.